 Hettie is a cracking but very crazy Border Terrier cross who was rehomed at 15 months old as her previous owner could not offer her the attention she needed.
 Now she well and truly has her feet firmly under the table, over the table, on the beds, in the cupboards and anywhere else she can cause mischief.

 Since her arrival in 2016, she has gone from barely knowing how to sit to learning over 80 tricks.
-She has started competing in agility and rally competitions and is showing great talent!
-There are also plans to get her started with some Heelwork to Music (dancing dog) competitions later in the year.
+She has competed in agility and rally competitions and undertaken many demonstrations at events and conferences.

 Pixie came from a rescue charity who managed to save her mum from puppy farmers when she was heavily pregnant.
 Pixie was born 10 days later in November 2018.
 She is a typical Working Cocker and always carrying things around and causing mischief wherever she goes!

-Her initial training is coming along nicely but Pixie really thinks the term ‘loose lead walking’ should be renamed ‘bomb around like a nutter on the end of the lead while mum desperately tries not to get spotted as a dog trainer’.
-She is still very young with tonnes of energy and plenty of years left to perfect that…we hope!
+She enjoys scentwork and trick training but Pixie really thinks the term ‘loose lead walking’ should be renamed ‘bomb around like a nutter on the end of the lead while mum desperately tries not to get spotted as a dog trainer’.